 As Bikram’s yoga classes began to draw members of the Hollywood elite, he embarked on an increasingly ostentatious lifestyle.
 He became known for his fleet of sports cars and for wearing expensive jewelry.

-The successful yoga guru would, however, become embroiled in lawsuits and sexual assault allegations.
+In Bikram Yoga documentary, the successful yoga guru would, however, become embroiled in lawsuits and sexual assault allegations.

 CLICK HERE For More Course Inclusions and Our June Main Event